-If you suffer from mental illness or are close to someone who does, you know the effects it can have on everyday life.
+If you have a mental illness or are close to someone who does, you know its effects on everyday life.

-From careers and finances to personal relationships, mental illnesses like PTSD, bipolar disorder and depression can negatively impact every single aspect of life; for people suffering from poor mental health, it can feel like their whole lives are governed by their psychological well-being or lack thereof.
+From careers and finances to personal relationships, mental illnesses like PTSD, bipolar disorder, and depression can negatively impact every aspect of life; for people suffering from poor mental health, it can feel like their whole lives are governed by their psychological well-being or lack thereof.

 Thankfully, though, help is available.

 If by any chance, you or your loved one was forcibly detained in a mental health facility, you can have an attorney help you out.

 In Florida, this situation is termed as “baker acted,” where a mental health professional or police officer has sent a person to a mental health facility against their will.

 There is more to learn about mental illness, how it affects everyday life, relationships, work, and the day-to-day routine of those with mental illness.